cs327/WordSnack/GameAssets/Art/2D/Assets/AboutUsScreen/README.txt

 -Let the image scroll slowly
 -Have it come to a stop at the end
--Let a tap on the screen at any time return to the game
+-Let a tap on the screen at any time return to the game -Our URL at the bottom should be a live link.